-- The head of centre may not appoint themselves as the examinations officer.
+- The examinations officer is the person appointed by the head of centre to act on behalf of, and be the main point of contact for, the centre in matters relating to the general administration of awarding body examinations and assessments. - The head of centre may not appoint themselves as the examinations officer.
 A head of centre and an examinations officer are two distinct and separate roles. - The head of centre and/or examinations officer may operate across more than one centre.
 In such cases the head of centre must ensure there is suitable senior leadership team support in place, so they can meet their obligations across all centres for which they are responsible.
 The head of centre must ensure that these arrangements are covered by their examination contingency plan.
 (GR, section 2)